carpentries/amy/docs/users_guide/index.md

 When a new membership is created, a new field called `Persons` will display.
 Click `Edit` in this row to add or edit any contacts.
 Multiple contacts can have the same role; one contact can have both roles.
 Existing contacts will be listed here.

+#### Extending membership dates

+If a membership is granted an extension to the membership date terms, do not change the original membership end date.
+Instead, click the gray "Extend" button at the bottom of the membership view.
+Enter in the new membership end date.
+The number of days of the extension will automatically be calculated.
+Add in any comments, such as the context for the extension or a link to more information.
+Multiple extensions can be granted.
+The duration of the extension can be edited in the membership's edit view.

 ### Adding a New Person